098devendrasharma/SQL-L-1/README.md

 ## Subqueries

 **Definition:** A subquery (or nested query) is a query within another query.
 The inner query executes first, and its result is used by the outer query.
 Subqueries can appear in SELECT, FROM, WHERE, and other clauses.
-They are often used to filter results based on aggregated or conditional logic from another query[\[8\]](https://www.geeksforgeeks.org/sql/nested-queries-in-sql/#:~:text=A%20nested%20query%20,easier%20to%20read%20and%20maintain).
+They are often used to filter results based on aggregated or conditional logic from another query

 **Syntax:**